 For more information about Venezuela’s national parks visit Think-Venezuela.net.

 History, Culture and Currency

 As of the year 2002, Venezuela’s population is approximately 22 million.
 There are 31 indigenous tribes in Venezuela.
 Native tribes have been living in what is now known as Venezuela since 14,000 B.C.
 At the time of the land’s discovery by Christopher Columbus, it is estimated that over 500,000 native people lived there.

 Simón Bolivar, born in Caracas, led Venezuela to independence from Spain in 1821.
 Initially, Venezuela was part of one large state comprising Venezuela, Colombia and Ecuador.
 By 1830, however, three separate republics were created.
-Today, Venezuela is a constitutional democracy.
+Today, Venezuela is a supposed to be a constitutional democracy.

 It is not recommended to use ATM machines in Venezuela although in many major cities credit cards may be used if absolutely necessary and since there exists a black market in currency many people exchange Euros or Dollars at differing rates higher than the official one!

 Venezuelan music combines Spanish, African and native rhythms.
 The native dance is called the joropo, which features vocals, guitars, maracas and harps.
 Along the coast there is a strong African influence.
 The locals dance the sensual tambora to powerful drum rhythms.

 Ancient art forms in Venezuela consisted mainly of rock carvings and cave paintings.
 There was / is a strong colonial influence across the country.